SoylMoysture/soil-moisture-monitor/README.md

 * Adjust above parameters to balance calculated current draws to solar cell recharge capacity
 * Be mindful of device aesthetics.
 Don't want to have a large solar panel overwhelming the space of the plant.

+Finally, the sensor, control unit, and solar cell will have discrete 3D-printed enclosures to provide flexibility with the placemtn of the components.
+The sensor will be in the soil, the control unit tucked away out of sight, and the solar cell placed in a location with optimal sun exposure.